MMU-TWT-Class-Oct-2015/G14C_Pharmacy-inventory-management-system/README.md

    7. Last but not least, user may log out to exit the session.

  * ADMIN
-   1. For the admin a.k.a manager, the default login username is _admin_ and password is _1234_ and tick the manager radio button in order to login successfully.
+   1. For the admin a.k.a manager, the default login username is _**admin**_ and password is _**1234**_ and tick the manager radio button in order to login successfully.
-   2. In the admin page,
+   2. In the admin page, user able to edit profile, add item, edit item, delete item, view item and also view item sale.
+   3. In Admin Edit Profile page, user able to edit his/her full name and email address only.
+   4. In Add Item page, the admin could add the details of the medicine to let staff noticed new medicine is added.
+   5. In Edit Item page, user required to key in the code of the medicine or the name of the medicine in order to edit the medicine details.
+   6. In Delete Item page, user can delete any medicine which the medicine is not in the inventory anymore by entering the code of the medicine or the name of the medicine.
+   7. In View Item page, same as staff, admin able to view the medicine details by clicking the medicine available in the table.
+   8. In View Item Sale page, user can check when and how many the medicine was sold daily, monthly, and most frequent item sold in a month.
+   7. At last, user may log out to exit the session.